 Changes to wind speed for Perth and Kinross vary seasonally.
-Overall, wind speed is expected to increase slightly in the winter and decrease slightly in the summer.

-Figures 21 and 22 show how wind speed is projected to change for winter and summer months.
-The baseline wind speed values for 1981-2000 (6.19 and 4.75 m/s for winter and summer respectively).
-Figures 21 and 22, show that the overall projected wind speed change is low, with the relative change <5% in all cases.
-The areas with the highest wind speed currently are in the northeast and western areas of Perth and Kinross.
+Overall, wind speed is generally expected to increase slightly in the winter months and decrease slightly in the summer.
+Figures 22 and 23 show how wind speed is projected to change for winter and summer months.
+The baseline wind speed values for 1981-2000 (6.48 and 4.84 m/s for winter and summer respectively).
+Figures 22 and 23, show that the overall projected wind speed change is low, with the relative change <5% in all cases.
+According to the baseline information for both winter and summer the areas with the highest average wind speed are generally in the northeast and western areas of Perth and Kinross, shown in figures 24 and 25.